Azure/azure-quickstart-templates/quickstarts/microsoft.devtestlab/dtl-create-lab-windows-vm-claimed/README.md

 ---
 description: This template creates a new DevTest Lab / DTL instance with a claimed Windows Server 2019 Datacenter VM in it.
-More Azure Resource Manager Quickstart Templates for Azure DevTest Labs available at https://github.com/Azure/azure-devtestlab/tree/master/ARMTemplates
+More Azure Resource Manager Quickstart Templates for Azure DevTest Labs available at https&#58;//github.com/Azure/azure-devtestlab/tree/master/ARMTemplates
 page_type: sample
 products:
 - azure
 - azure-resource-manager
+urlFragment: dtl-create-lab-windows-vm-claimed
 languages:
 - json
 - bicep